dhlab-basel/Salsah/documentation/guidelines/_sources/rst/get-started.rst.txt

 Get started
 ***********

-Salsah (System for Annotation and Linkage of Sources in Arts and Humanities) is a generic graphical user interface for Knora_.
+Salsah (System for Annotation and Linkage of Sources in Arts and Humanities) is the generic graphical user interface for Knora_.

 It is developed by the `Digital Humanities Lab`_ at the `University of Basel`_, and is supported by the `Swiss Academy of Humanities and Social Sciences`_.

-Salsah is free software, released under the `GNU Affero General Public License`_.
+Salsah is free software, released under the `GNU Affero General Public License`_ and is available on GitHub_